Funeral of Yuri Gagarin and Vladimir Seryogin

 The funeral of cosmonaut Yuri Gagarin and test-pilot Vladimir Seryogin took place on 29–30 March 1968.

 Gagarin, the first human in space, died in a training flight with his instructor Vladimir Seryogin on 27 March 1968.
 Both had received numerous recognitions, including the Hero of the Soviet Union, during their lifetimes.

-A period of national mourning was declared for the first time in Soviet history for a person who was not a national leader and for of a person who died while performing work for the state.
+A period of national mourning was declared for the first time in Soviet history for a person who was not a national leader or for a person who died while performing work for the state.

 The funeral consisted of a joint ceremony, a funeral procession and the burial of their funerary urns in the Kremlin Wall Necropolis in Moscow.
 Funeral wreaths were sent by all Soviet republics and a number of foreign countries.
 During the funeral procession, the urns were carried by Soviet leader Leonid Brezhnev and senior Communist Party members – Alexei Kosygin and Nikolai Podgorny.

 Background

 Gagarin and Seryogin died on 27 March 1968 when their MiG-15UTI aircraft crashed during training exercises in Vladimir Oblast, Russian SFSR.

 By the morning of 28 March, the remains of both pilots and their personal belongings were found and identified.
 On 28 March at 21:15 the remains of Gagarin and Seryogin were cremated.

 The official investigation into the crash stated that the aircraft entered a spin after dodging a weather balloon.
 According to Arseny Mironov, a member of the flight subcommittee that investigated the crash, neither pilot had ejected the aircraft and their bodies became fragmented upon impact.

 On 29 March 1968, all Soviet newspapers issued significant coverage of the crash, including obituaries, large portraits of Gagarin and condolences from statesmen.